mosn/layotto/docs/en/development/developing-api.md

 }
 ```

-This requires the proto comment to be clear：
+Clear comment should to be written ：
-- Is it Mandatory parameter or optional parameter；
+- Mandatory parameter or optional parameter；
 - Explain what this field means; It is not enough to just explain the literal meaning.
 It is necessary to explain the usage mechanism behind it.
 For example, the consistency and concurrency above should explain what kind of guarantee the server can provide after the user passes a certain option.

   (The comments on consistency and concurrency are actually pasted after simplifying the description on the Dapr document, saving the need to write bilingual documents.)
 - If the comment is not clear, explain it on the document

-##### why.Why is it designed this way?
+##### Why is it designed this way?
 Post a document link if there is a design document or a proposal issue link if there is no document

 #### 2.3.3.
 This document describes the general CONFIGURATION of the API